Vaccinations for Kenya

 Key health considerations

-- 1Malaria is the #1 health threat — strict prophylaxis and mosquito prevention are essential.
+- 1Malaria is the highest-priority health risk — prophylaxis plus mosquito-bite prevention (DEET, bed nets) is essential.

 Travel-health tips